sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/05-Build-State.md

 It is also possible to update the sbt state in a task.
 To do this, the task must return type `StateTransform`.
 The state will be transformed upon completion of task evaluation.
-The `StateTransform` is constructed with a function from `State => State` that accepts the previous value of the `State` and generates a new state.
+The `StateTransform` is constructed with the new state.
 For example:

 ```scala
 import complete.DefaultParsers._